EducationalTestingService/Confero/docs/source/confero_view.rst

           This is a fast way to high a device status panel if the information provided in that panel is not relevant for the current experiment.

-8. A text line allowing observations or comments to be made by the experimenter during data collection.
+8. A text entry line allowing observations or comments to be made by the experimenter during data collection.
 Each message can be up to 128 characters in length.

-   By pressing enter in the text line, or by pressing the Submit button ( 9 ), the message text is time stamped and stored with all the other event data being collected.
+9. The Submit Button sends the current message text to Confero Track, where it is time stamped and stored with all the other event data being collected.
+The text entered is cleared after pressing the button, making it easy to quickly add a new text message.

 10. The Chrome Browser Tab that the Confero View WebApp is running in.